Loading...

 Tour homes and make an offer

-Shop with your agent, focus on homes in solid condition, and write an offer with your pre-approval letter and any seller-concession strategy attached.
+Shop with your agent and focus on homes in solid condition.
+Write an offer with your pre-approval letter and any seller-concession strategy attached.

 4. 4